WW2 PACIFIC

 the Asiatic fleets of America, Britain, and the Dutch, the Philippines, East Indies, SE Asia, much of China, and many Pacific islands.
 Then came Fletcher to stop the advance at the Coral Sea, to even the odds

-at Midway and save Guadalcanal.
+at Midway, and save Guadalcanal.
 Rommel was stopped at El Alamein, North Africa had been invaded, Hitler was stopped at Stalingrad.
 The period of rapid enemy conquests was over, but a hard, uncertain fight still lay ahead.

 - Other secrets partially kept were the Niihau Incident, that, combined with massacre of white people in Borneo and Java, and the spying in league with unions and civil rights groups were kept under cover to prevent mass executions by vigilantes.
 Instead, the enemy aliens